ShadowMitia/algorithm-archive/contents/computus/computus.md

 <img class="center" src="res/servois_1800.png" alt="Servois' 1800 table"  style="width:80%">

-This calendar shows the date the paschal full moon, indicating that Easter will be the following Sunday {{ "servois" | cite }}.
+This calendar shows the date the paschal full moon, indicating that Easter will be the following Sunday {{#cite servois}}.
 In this table, a value greater than 22 indicates the full moon will be on the presented number (date) in March and a value less than 22 indicates the full moon will be on that date in April.
 The \\( y \\)-axis of this table indicates the decade and the \\( x \\)-axis indicates the precise year.
 Admittedly, the notation is a bit funky, but it was 1813.